Breaking: Confusion as Govt Brands Reported Kidnapping at Kogi School False

 According to Arise News, Dare added that vigilantes and hunters on the ground repel the attack of the bandits.

-He clarified that no school children were kidnapped during the attack.
+He clarified that no school children were kidnapped during the attack that occurred in Aiyetoro Kiri in Kogi State.

 “There are two casualties.
-One hunter and one other person was killed through stray bullets.
+One hunter and one other person were killed by stray bullets.
 Nobody was kidnapped.
 We were there till daybreak.
 We are after them inside the forest.
-The joint security task force, both Soldiers, Police, and Local hunters, are after them right now.
+The joint security task force, both Soldiers, Police, and Local hunters, is after them right now.
 Let it be on record that no school children were kidnapped”.

 Read also